 PainEDU is an educational website for clinicians, teaching about pain assessment and management.
 This site is a comprehensive resource and is based on the latest scientific information about pain treatment.

-The purpose of this website is to create user-friendly resource center for emergency physicians, residents, nurses, and pre-hospital personnel that will assist in combating acute and chronic pain in the Emergency Department.
+Painfree-ed aims to create a user-friendly resource center for emergency physicians, residents, nurses, and pre-hospital personnel that will assist in combating acute and chronic pain in the Emergency Department.

-PAINWeek is more than an annual or regional conference.
-It is now the Pain Education Resource for Frontline Practitioners.
-The PAINWeek communications platform represents a single point of access for busy practitioners spanning live, digital, and print communications that will extend the energy and experience of our national and regional conferences throughout the year, and to a wider audience of frontline practitioners with an interest in pain management.
+The PAINWeek communication platform represents a single point of access for busy practitioners spanning live, digital, and print communications.
+The platform will extend the energy and experience of our regional and national conferences throughout the year and expand to a wider audience of frontline practitioners with an interest in pain management.

-This medical newspaper offers extensive coverage of pain related presentations at major clinical meetings and feature articles on topics relevant to practicing clinicians.
-Pain Medicine News also presents in-depth clinical reviews written by thought leaders, cutting-edge practice management articles, medical education and CME activities.
+Pain Medicine News offers extensive coverage of pain-related presentations at major clinical meetings and features articles on topics relevant to practicing clinicians.
+Pain Medicine News also presents in-depth clinical reviews written by thought leaders, cutting-edge practice management articles, medical education, and continuing medical education activities.